-The financial risk implied by these facts is evident in the Survey of Consumer Finances (SCF).
+This particular financial risk of college loans is evident in the Survey of Consumer Finances (SCF).
 For the five surveys conducted between 1992 and 2004, the percentage of non-students with a student loan who report not having either a 2- or 4-year college degree is 47 percent, on average.
-Furthermore, non-students with loans but without a degree have a significantly higher (education) debt burden.
-Table 1 reports the ratio of median education debt to median income among non-students with student loans, 10 or more years after first taking out the loan.
-As is evident, students without degrees have a significantly higher debt burden than degree holders.
+Furthermore, non-students with loans but without a degree have a significantly higher education and consumer debt burden.
+The ratio of median education debt to median income among non-students with student loans, 10 or more years after first taking out the loan was, on average, 0.15 for students without degrees and 0.102 for degree holders.